squeaky-pl/japronto/tutorial/4_request.md

   # Given a HTTP 1.1 `GET` request to `/basic?a=1` this would yield
   # `method` set to `GET`, `path` set to `/basic`, `version` set to `1.1`
   # `query_string` set to `a=1` and `query` set to `{'a': '1'}`.
-  # Additionaly if headers are sent they will be present in `request.headers`
+  # Additionally if headers are sent they will be present in `request.headers`
   # dictionary.
 The keys are normalized to standard `Camel-Cased` convention.
   def basic(request):
       text = """Basic request properties: